 When it’s not one of the Terrible Trio, perhaps your behavior relates to the all-or-nothing (AoN) syndrome.
 For example, do your first thoughts about a project or goal relate to finishing it all in one go—or at least fairly quickly?
 And if you doubt you can do that, do you perhaps tell yourself that you'll get to it when you have "more time?"

 But perhaps that block of time doesn't present itself right away.
 Meanwhile, though, the project or deadline may be sending up a Lot of smoke signals.
 Let’s look at how all-or-nothing might mess with your tax preparation, for example.

-With the AoN approach in ascendance, you’d likely start pulling your records together only when you have a large enough block of time to do it All.
+With the AoN approach in ascendance, for example, you’d likely start pulling your records together only when you have a large enough block of time to do it All.
 So perhaps you’d do very little until the hour is virtually upon you…even as your accountant taps her foot and wrings her hands.

 That’s how I used to address tax prep myself, until it Finally hit me.
 Hey!—I can eat this rhinoceros a little bit at a time.
 And so can you.
 Why try to stuff the whole rhino down in one sitting when you can snack on it instead?